george24601/notes/microservice/observability/metrics/dd.md

 All of the seasonal algorithms (i.e., excluding basic) may use up to a couple of months of historical data when calculating a metric’s expected normal range of behavior.
 By using a significant amount of past data, the algorithms are able to avoid giving too much weight to abnormal behavior that might have occurred in the recent past.

+#Anti-patterns

+One of the most common goals in monitoring is understanding the behavior of groups.
+Whether it’s a group of servers, containers, or devices, you want to monitor several entities doing the same job.
+Ideally, you want to see overall group performance in aggregate, while also keeping an eye on individual performance.

+At first glance, a stacked area graph like the one above seems perfect for this use case

+Use an aggregate timeseries graph for the big picture… A single series showing the sum of group behavior is a much cleaner and more responsive way of tracking aggregate behavior than a sumptuous-looking but ultimately messy phyllo graph.

+Plus a focused look at individual behavior
+To highlight individual behavior, you can then complement the aggregate graph with some combination of the following graphs:

+Use a heat map to reveal general group trends and help you spot outliers

+Use a host map to show what is happening across the group right now and to segment your group by any relevant attribute.